Speaking of Babies

-Eena busted out laughing.
-She couldn’t help herself.
-The explosion of laughter sounded out of place in the midst of their telepathic conversation.
+Eena busted out laughing; she couldn’t help it.
+Her loud amusement sounded out of place in the midst of their telepathic conversation.
 Scanning her handprint for access to the elevator, she waited for the doors to part.

 (I really missed you yesterday, Ian.)

 (You didn’t miss me much,) he disagreed.
-(You had Jinatta and Leisha keeping you company.)
+(You had Jinatta and Leisha to keep you company.)

 (Yes, that’s true.)
-Eena twisted her neck to look straight into her protector’s eyes as she proudly told him, (I figured out your baby-blue secret.
+Eena twisted her neck to look straight into her protector’s eyes.
+Proudly she told him, (I figured out your baby-blue secret.
 Leisha is going to have a baby boy.)

 (What?
 Are you serious?)
 Ian overexaggerated a look of surprise, generating more loud laughter from his queen.

-Guilty as charged, Ian smirked stepping past her onto the elevator.
+Ian smirked, guilty as charged, and stepped past her onto the elevator.
 She followed him inside.